WebAssembly/spec/md-proto/WebAssembly.md

  - a *function [string]*, which is the name to export the indexed function as.

 **Validation:**
- - The function index of each array element is checked to be within the bounds of the [Code Section](#code-section) array.
+ - The function index of each array element is required to be within the bounds of the [Code Section](#code-section) array.
  - If any two exports have the same function string, validation fails.